-- Server: the server that QM is polling - Status: OK the server answered correctly; KO it was impossible to retrieve information from this server - Time: how much querying this server took.
-If this value goes up all of a sudden, your server is likely experiencing overload.
+- Server: the server that QM is polling - Status: OK the server answered correctly; KO it was impossible to retrieve information from this server

+• Time : how much querying this ser likely experiencing overload. ver took.
+If this va alue goes up all of a sudden, your se rver is